stuartparmenter/ddp-esphome/README.md

 ### Standalone Usage

 The `ddp_stream` component can be used independently with any system that sends DDP packets to UDP port 4048.
+This includes:

+- **[LedFx](https://github.com/LedFx/LedFx)** - Real-time music visualization software with excellent DDP support.
+Works great with this component. **Note:** LedFx always uses stream ID 1, so configure your `ddp_stream` with `stream: 1` for compatibility.
-This includes tools like [WLEDVideoSync](https://github.com/Aircoookie/WLED/wiki/UDP-Realtime-Control#videosync) (though compatibility hasn't been extensively tested).
+- **[WLEDVideoSync](https://github.com/Aircoookie/WLED/wiki/UDP-Realtime-Control#videosync)** - Though compatibility hasn't been extensively tested.

 You only need `ws_ddp_control` if you want to use the companion media proxy server for video processing and WebSocket orchestration.

 ### RGB Format Notes